Scott Robinson (Neighbours): Reception

 For his portrayal of Scott, Donovan won Most Popular New Talent at the 1987 Logie Awards.
 A year later, he won the Logie Award for Most Popular Actor and was nominated for the Gold Logie Award for Most Popular Personality on Australian Television.
 Donovan was again nominated for the Gold Logie in his final year on Neighbours in 1989.

 When the role was recast from Perkins to Donovan, some viewers protested the change.
 Shortly after his debut as Scott, Donovan was named one of the "New Faces of '86" by Jacqueline Lee Lewes of The Sydney Morning Herald.
 She said the network had already received feedback about his popularity.
 Kate Jackson and Sara Wallis of the Daily Mirror called Scott "the boy next door".
 Sue Heath from The Northern Echo joked that Scott's mullet "remains one of the great TV crimes of the century".
 In 1998, writers from Inside Soap included Scott in an article about the top ten characters they wanted to return to soap, and they described him as "a clean-cut boy next door who won the nation's hearts when he married his sweetheart, Charlene."
 In a review of the serial, Linton Mitchell of the Reading Evening Post admitted to being a fan of Charlene, but did not like Scott, calling him a "selfish drip of a husband".

 In her book Soap opera, Dorothy Hobson praised Scott's on-screen relationship with Charlene, branding them positive, immense images for young people.
 Ruth Deller of television website Lowculture gave Scott a 3.5 out of 5 for his contribution to Neighbours, during a feature called "A guide to recognising your Ramsays and Robinsons".
 Deller said "One of the many Robinsons to undergo a hair and face transplant, Scott soon transformed from a dull brunette into Jason Donovan.
 An all-round nice guy, Scott was part of the first (and best) iconic Neighbours teen gangs, with Jane, Mike and Charlene.
 She added that his relationship with Charlene was a "Romeo and Juliet style romance".
 In 2010, to celebrate Neighbours' 25th anniversary, satellite broadcasting company, Sky, included Scott in their feature of the 25 most memorable characters from Neighbours.
 Summing up his time in the serial, they stated: "Scott Robinson is really only remembered these days for his teen romance, but his track record on the show could perhaps be better summarised in music.
 Early on, Scott formed a band with Mike 'Guy Pearce' Young.
 He eventually married Kylie and made Angry Anderson the soundtrack of people's memories of the eighties forever more."
+Donna Hay from What's on TV included Scott and Charlene in their "marriages made in heaven" feature and branded them "Ramsay Street's answer to Antony and Cleopatra".
+Hay recalled they had a "stormy courtship" and "more rows than the Tories, but they proved their parents wrong."